Frequently asked questions

 How do you pronounce your last name?

 WAH-na-nin.
 It's Finnish.
-I got married in June 2014 and wrote about the decision to change/keep my name here.
+My full legal last name is Waananen Jones, no hyphen, but I'm not that picky about it.
+I got married in 2014 and wrote about the decision to change/keep my name here.

 Are you available for freelance projects?